richsbrown/richsbrown/README.md

 #### About me

 - Full Stack Software Engineer in the JS ecosystem
-- Passionate about efficient, innovative, and elegant apps
+- Passionate about efficient, innovative, elegant ideas
 - web3/blockchain/dao/nft/crypto enthusiast
-- Based remotely, always on the move
+- Based remotely (explorer)

 #### What I'm up to